Department of Curriculum and Instruction

 BILG 4360.
 Methods and Materials for Teaching ESL in Bilingual Content Areas.

-This course addresses the content, methods, and materials of elementary ESL classroom instruction for English language learners across the curriculum as well as dual language learners learning through two languages.
-This course is taught in Spanish and English and offers students the opportunity to read and write in Spanish.
-As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+This course examines the content, instructional methods, and materials used in elementary English as a Second Language (ESL) instruction to support English language learners across the curriculum, including dual language learners developing academic proficiency in two languages.
+Emphasis is placed on classroom learning arrangements; strategies for developing listening, speaking, reading, and writing skills across content areas; and materials for instruction and assessment.
+The course is taught in Spanish and English and provides opportunities for students to read and write in Spanish.
 Prerequisite: Admittance to the Educator Preparation Program and a 2.75 Overall GPA and Departmental Approval.

 BILG 4361.
 Transliterate Communities in Schools.